AniviaLi/UW/CS456/A2/README.md

 ### Finally run the sender program
 On the sender machine, navigate to the project directory.
 Use following command to run the sender:
 ```
-java sender (with following command line parameters in the given order:)
+bash ./sender.sh (with following command line parameters in the given order:)

 	<emulator's network address>